miku1958/HappyCodable/README.md

 ```
 struct Person: HappyCodable {
-	var name1: String = "abc"
+	var name: String = "abc"

-	@Happy.codingKeys("🍉")
+	@Happy.codingKeys("🆔")
-	var numberOfTips2: String = "abc"
+	var id: String = "abc"

-	@Happy.codingKeys("234", "age", "abc") // the first key will be the coding key
+	@Happy.codingKeys("secret_number", "age") // the first key will be the coding key
-	var age: String = "abc"
+	var age: Int = 18

 	@Happy.uncoding
-	var abc: String = "abc" // Build fail if coded, in this case, we can "uncoding" it.
+	var secret_number: String = "3.1415" // Build fail if coded, in this case, we can "uncoding" it.
 }
 ```